markdryan/specasm/docs/specasm.md

 ## Versions, Binary and Source code Compatibility

-There are two separate versions of Specasm, one for the 48kb and 128kb ZX Spectrums and one for the ZX Spectrum Next.
-The two versions are incompatible with each other.
+There are three separate versions of Specasm, one for the 48kb ZX Spectrum, one for the 128kb ZX Spectrums and one for the ZX Spectrum Next.
+The Spectrum and the Next versions are incompatible with each other.
 The 48kb version will not work on the Next and the Next version will not work on an original Spectrum.
-The two versions are also binary incompatible with each other.  .x files created on the ZX Spectrum Next cannot be loaded by Specasm on the 48kb and vice-versa.
+The 48kb and 128kb versions are compatible with each other, but they are binary incompatible with each other.  .x files created on the ZX Spectrum Next cannot be loaded by Specasm on the 48kb and vice-versa.
 Both versions of Specasm are source code compatible however, provided that the sources do not contain any of the Z80N instructions.
 The same .s file can be assembled by .saimport on both the Next and the 48kb Spectrum.

 ## ZX81 Support